danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 ![A custom macOS main menu]({{page.assets}}/custom-menu.png)

-The content of these command menus are "just" regular SwiftUI view builders, which means that you can add anything you want to the command menu:
+The content of these menus are regular SwiftUI view builders, which means that you can add anything you want to the command menu:

 ```swift
 @main